-If your phone isn’t lasting as long as expected here are over 10 tips to fix Galaxy S8 battery life problems.
-These apply to the Galaxy S8+ as well.
-Samsung’s phones have a lot to offer, but they’re not perfect.
-Even with fast and wireless charging, some may still experience bad battery life.
-With the Galaxy Android Oreo update near, here are a few tips worth trying.
+If your phone isn’t lasting as long as expected here are over 10 tips to fix bad Galaxy S8 battery life.
+These problems apply to the Galaxy S8+ as well.
+Samsung’s phones still have a lot to offer two years after being released, but they’re not perfect.
+Here are some tips to fix poor Galaxy S8 battery life.

 Read: 20 Best Galaxy S8+ Cases

-In fact, you have an average 3,000 mAh battery for the Galaxy S8 and a pretty big 3,500 mAh battery in the Galaxy S8+.
-That’s still more than enough for most users around the globe, but it could certainly be better.
-Which is why we’ll go over settings to change, options to consider and different tips to get you the best battery life possible.
+For those wondering, you have an average 3,000 mAh battery for the Galaxy S8 and a pretty big 3,500 mAh battery in the Galaxy S8+.
+That’s on par with most of the competition in 2017, and more than enough for most.
+If not, here are some settings to change, options to consider and quick tips to get you the best battery life possible.

 How to Fix Bad Galaxy S8 Battery Life (Or S8+)

 Samsung phones have tons of options, controls, and settings that you can change for an improved experience.
 And while some of them are great, others simply drain the battery even if you don’t use them.
-We’ll cover that and plenty of tips below.
+We’ll cover which ones to use, and what you might want to turn off.
 Additionally, you can take advantage of Samsung’s battery saver modes and performance modes to get the most out of your phone.
-These tips will help you squeeze more battery life out of your phone or find what’s draining it too fast.

 Find Apps Eating Up Your Battery

 The first recommendation is always to check if apps are incorrectly draining the battery too fast.
 If you want to fix your bad Galaxy S8 battery life, keep an eye on the stats and running apps.
-An app that misbehaves can cause all sorts of trouble.
+When an app misbehaves it can cause all sorts of trouble.

 Whether these are pre-installed apps or something you downloaded from Google Play, there is a chance a rogue app is causing an issue.
 This goes for all Android devices, not just the Galaxy S8.